sk-creator/About-ME/README.md

 # Shivansh16
 # 👋 Hi, I'm Shivansh

-💼 Aspiring SOC Analyst with 1 year of IT Support experience
-🔐 CompTIA Security+ certified
+💼 Aspiring SOC Analyst with 1 year of IT Support experience (Freelance) 🔐 CompTIA Security+ certified
 🛠️ Building hands-on skills in SIEM, detection engineering, and incident response
 🎯 Passionate about threat hunting and blue team defense